|

 form a cell.

-in series, parallel, or combinations of both.
-Cells or batteries connected in
+may be connected in series, parallel, or combinations of both.
+Cells or

-For example, a 12V lead-acid automobile battery contains 6 cells connected
+remains the same.
+For example, a 12V lead-acid automobile battery contains

-in series with each cell having a potential difference of about 2V.
+6 cells connected in series with each cell having a potential difference of

 Back to top